 Residents, visitors, and local officials are asking how much capacity we have in our water supply, transportation network, natural systems, and municipal fiscal resources.
 How much additional growth can the natural resources, municipal services, and human services of the Cape accommodate before the quality, integrity, or efficiency of those systems is compromised?
 The answer to the question of how much growth the Cape can accommodate hinges to a great extent on the pattern, type, and location of growth.

-"Suburban sprawl"-a mediumdensity, decentralized, haphazard, and fragmentary pattern of development characterized by large-lot residential subdivisions, strip commercial areas along roadways, and orientation toward automobile use-is particularly consumptive of both our natural and municipal capacity.
+"Suburban sprawl"-a medium-density, decentralized, haphazard, and fragmentary pattern of development characterized by large-lot residential subdivisions, strip commercial areas along roadways, and orientation toward automobile use-is particularly consumptive of both our natural and municipal capacity.
 Sprawl destroys much more habitat, consumes more groundwater, results in more vehicle miles traveled, and-when dependent upon septic systems for wastewater disposal-pollutes more waterways than the Cape's historical pattern of dense village centers and rural countryside.
 This means that each man, woman, and child consumes more of the Cape's limited resources.

-This per capita "ecological footprint," made large by sprawl, ultimately limits the sheer numbers that can be accommodated within the Cape's capacity constraints.
+ultimately limits the sheer numbers that can be accommodated within the Cape's capacity constraints.